eamsdev/MiniBlog/src/assets/posts/2_20221229_AWS_Pipeline.md

 }
 ```

-Finally, to disable the deployment step and instead deploy manually as part of the build process, navigate to the pipeline and click "Disable transition" between the "Build" step and the "Deploy" step.
+Finally, to disable the deployment step to deploy as part of the build process, navigate to the pipeline and click "Disable transition" between the "Build" step and the "Deploy" step.

 That is it!
 I hope you find this tutorial helpful.